Weather Graphics support

 Getting the most out of Digital Atmosphere

-Regular users should visit our online forum, which was created mainly for Digital Atmosphere.
-Here you can find out about current news, hear from other users, and ask questions.
+Regular users should visit our online forum, created mainly for Digital Atmosphere users.
+It's a great place to find out about current news, interact with other users, and ask questions.

 Is the Internet required to use Digital Atmosphere?

 No, not at all.
 Digital Atmosphere was designed in an era when continuous Internet was not always available.
 It works great with canned data (i.e. data stored on your hard drive), which makes it outstanding for case studies.
-Digital Atmospheer will work with legacy dialup and other systems like EMWIN, Accu-Data, WSI, and Kavouras.
+Digital Atmosphere will even work with legacy terminal-driven systems (not actually interfacing with legacy servers, but using the data they deliver).

 How can I correct bad data?